Isabella Robusto: 2025

 Robusto ran the full 2025 ARCA Menards season with Venturini Motosports in the No. 55 Toyota.
-At Talledega, she finished third, marking the best finish ever by a female at the track.
+At Talledega, she finished third, marking the best finish ever by a female driver at the track.
 Robusto would have a solid season, earning nine top-fives and fourteen top-tens to finish fourth in the point standings.

 Other racing

 Sports car racing

-In 2023, Robusto has competed in Pirelli GT4 America and TGR GR Cup North America series competition picking up two top-fives, three top-tens, and one podium in four starts with the GT4's all coming for TGR-Smooge Racing.
+In 2023, Robusto competed in Pirelli GT4 America and TGR GR Cup North America series competition picking up two top-fives, three top-tens, and one podium in four starts with the GT4's all coming for TGR-Smooge Racing.

 Personal life

 Robusto is from Fort Mill, South Carolina.
-She graduated from Fort Mill High School in August 2022 a year ahead of when she was originally scheduled to.
-She also has a twin brother Will who races in Pirelli GT4 America competition.
-Robusto has used the number 55 since the beginning of her racing career as a tribute to her twin brother Will Robusto, who races the number 22.
+She graduated from Fort Mill High School in August 2022, a year ahead of when she was originally scheduled to.
+She also has a twin brother, Will Robusto, who races in Pirelli GT4 America competition.
+Robusto has used the number 55 since the beginning of her racing career as a tribute to Will, who races the number 22.
 She explains that the numbers look the same when flipped upside down, symbolizing their own unique connection and the similarity between them, while still being different individuals.

 Robusto is very active in the fitness community and is a part of the Virginia's Blue Ridge–TWENTY24 cycling team.
-She even played kicker at Fort Mill High School, Robusto's high school.
+She played kicker on Fort Mill High School's football team.